 Our Georgia location was founded to help provide students with the education necessary to excel in certain skilled trades.
 More specifically, this location focuses on educating students for successful careers in heavy equipment and crane operations.
 We are a testing site approved by the National Commission for the Certification of Crane Operators (NCCCO).

-The Heavy Equipment Colleges of America has six other locations in addition to our Conyers, GA location:
+The Heavy Equipment Colleges of America has five other locations in addition to our Conyers, GA location:

 To prepare our students for a career in heavy equipment operations, we offer Heavy Machinery programs designed to develop the knowledge and skill sets that will help them succeed.
 We offer the following programs as part of our curriculum: